Monitoring

 - Documenting local situations through directly accessing all groups of populations in the selected regions

-The knowledge and monitoring platform for the World Bank and the Lake Chad Basin Commission is a project where we simultaneously collect quantitative and qualitative data in conflict-affected regions across 10,000 respondents in four countries (Niger, Nigeria, Cameroon, and Chad).
+The Knowledge and Monitoring Platform for the World Bank and the Lake Chad Basin Commission is a project where we simultaneously collect quantitative and qualitative data in conflict-affected regions across 10,000 respondents in four countries (Niger, Nigeria, Cameroon, and Chad).

-Performing monitoring as part of fund management
+Performing monitoring as part of fund management for the African regional investment facility ‘Investing for Employment’ (IFE)

 From August 2020 until recently, NIRAS managed the African regional investment facility Investing for Employment (IFE).
 Created by KfW Development Bank on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ), IFE runs until 2025 and is an integral part of BMZ’s "Special Initiative on Training and Job Creation".
 The aim of IFE is to provide more people in African countries with formal work so that they can benefit from improved incomes and working conditions.
 It does so by offering – through a competitive process – grants of EUR 1-10 million to co-finance promising viable commercial and non-commercial projects in selected countries of Africa.
 IFE has a funding volume of approximately EUR 80 million already committed by the German Government, and the total amount to be awarded by the fund is expected to be on the order of EUR 500 million by the end of the programme.